Best Fuji Accessories

 Whether you use a third-party battery charger for your Fuji batteries or just the one that comes with your camera, there’s one small, cheap gizmo that I highly recommend – the Mizar 2 Prong Right-Angle Wall Plug Adapter.

-This little gadget effectively does away with the cord that plugs into your charger (with the other end going into an A/C outlet), meaning it makes your whole charging unit much more compact, which is particularly good when traveling.
+This little gadget effectively does away with the cord that plugs into your charger (with the other end going into an A/C outlet), meaning it makes your whole charging unit much more compact, which is particularly good when travelling.

 As a further charging ‘hack’, check out the video below for a way to use an Apple adapter with your charger:

-For flashes or any other double-AA battery powered gadget I use with my Fuji cameras, I like the tried and tested Eneloop batteries, for their ability to hold a charge for years without discharging significantly.
+For flashes or any other double-AA battery-powered gadget I use with my Fuji cameras, I like the tried and tested Eneloop batteries, for their ability to hold a charge for years without discharging significantly.

 I have a set of Eneloops permanently installed inside my backup flash, and don’t need to worry about them having discharged much if I ever come to use them.

-Recommended Camera Grips, Cases & Straps for Fuji Cameras
+2. Camera Grips, Cases & Straps

 One of the main advantages of modern mirrorless cameras over DSLRs is the reduction in size and weight.